 The waist belt I’ve been using for years to travel through Latin America and Southeast Asia is the one pictured below:

-Aside from RFID blocking materials, this belt also comes with $250 worth of theft protection insurance and a global recovery feature that may give you a chance of recovering your lost travel documents.
+Aside from RFID blocking materials, this belt also comes with theft protection insurance and a global recovery feature that may give you a chance of recovering your lost travel documents.